 At Coastland Dental, your dentist in Burbank, we see oral health as the top priority.
-If tooth decay or periodontal disease has taken a toll on your mouth, we are here to save your teeth and smile.
+If tooth decay or periodontal disease has taken a toll on your mouth, we are here to save your teeth and your smile.
 Our team of professionals will work with you individually to deliver a treatment plan that keeps your smile safe and healthy.

 What is Root Canal?

 Inside each tooth is a central area where the nerves and blood vessels provide the tooth with everything it needs to survive.
 This area is called the root canal, and the bundle of material inside it is called the pulp.
 If this area becomes infected, it can cause severe damage to the tooth.
 When left untreated, not only do you risk losing the affected tooth, but the infection might spread to neighboring teeth, continuing the process.

-A root canal procedure removes the infected area to save the rest of the tooth from dying.
-With the infection gone, we place material in its place to keep your tooth functioning properly.
-Once the damaged pulp tissue is removed, we can then properly disinfect, clean, fill, and seal the infected portion of the tooth.
-The tooth usually requires a crown to protect the tooth.
+A root canal procedure removes the infected area in order to save the rest of the tooth from dying.
+With the infection gone, a special material is filled in its place to keep your tooth functioning properly.
+Once the damaged pulp tissue is removed, we can then proceed to properly disinfect, clean, fill, and then seal the infected portion of the tooth.
+The tooth often requires a crown to protect the tooth.

 Is a Root Canal Painful?

 What are the Post-Op instructions for Root Canal treatment?